murphyk2021/Election_Analysis/README.md

 ![print to txt](https://github.com/murphyk2021/Election_Analysis/blob/725ba7c7f7312a32a9a2dc466e9b1462922c0e92/Resources/print_results_code.PNG)

 ## Election Audit Summary
 This code is a rather simple way to go about sorting through and tabulate a large data set.
-In addition to what we caluclated, it might be interesting to look at the percent voter turnout relative to the population size of each county ("County_voter_turnout"=(votes)/(county_population)* 100).
+In addition to what we caluclated, it might be interesting to look at the percent voter turnout relative to the population size of each county.

+"County_voter_turnout"=(votes)/(county_population)* 100

 If there was a significant difference in voter turn out from each county and there was also a difference in how each county tended to lean when they voted, this could be very useful information to future campaign strategies!

 We could also modify this code by forming a more comprehensive dictionary which included the candidate names, their votes, the county names, and the votes from each county.
 Similar to what is shown below.
 ![modified dictionary](https://github.com/murphyk2021/Election_Analysis/blob/374a31b9c5963a95984d4926dd87d85090e3cb37/Resources/modified%20dictionary.PNG)